Load balancing Omnissa Horizon (formerly VMware Horizon)

 While the application name has changed, the product itself is a continuation of the Horizon 8 line.
 Any version of Horizon 8 that was released after the rebrand is now officially known as Omnissa Horizon.

-How to load balance VMware Horizon
+How to load balance Omnissa Horizon

 Connection Servers broker client connections, authenticate users, and direct incoming requests to the correct endpoint.
 Although the Connection Server helps form the connection, it typically does not act as part of the data path after the connection is established.